 You might consider applying for a different American Express credit card, especially if you want to start earning Membership Rewards points while you build your credit score to the point where Amex is more likely to approve your Platinum card application.
 Adding a new credit card to your wallet can improve your credit score by increasing the amount of credit available to you — but the application itself could drop your credit score by a few points since Amex will perform a hard inquiry on your credit report.

 If you’re thinking about applying for the American Express Platinum card – or any other credit card – it’s a good idea to use a service like CardMatch to find out if you prequalify.
-Using CardMatch to determine whether Amex is likely to accept your Platinum application won’t hurt your credit, and you might even receive special introductory bonus offers.
+Using CardMatch to determine whether Amex is likely to accept your Platinum application won’t hurt your credit, and you might even be eligible for special introductory offers.

 We recommend having good or excellent credit before you apply for the Amex Platinum card.
 That means your FICO credit score should be between 670 and 850.
 If your credit isn’t there yet, try boosting your credit score before you apply.
 In most cases, making on-time payments and paying off your credit card balances should improve your score relatively quickly.